FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ### Mapping MSPs to Organizations

 Because an organization will typically have a single list of members, it will usually have a single MSP.
 This exclusive relationship makes it sensible to name the MSP after the organization, a convention you'll find adopted in most policy configurations.
 For example, organization `ORG1` would have an MSP called `ORG1.MSP`.
 In some cases an organization may require multiple membership lists -- for example, where channels are used to perform very different business functions with other organizations.
-In these cases it makes sense to have multiple MSPs and name them accordingly, e.g., `ORG2.MSP.NATIONAL` and `ORG2.MSP.GOVERNMENT`, reflecting the different membership roots of trust in the NATIONAL sales channel compared to the GOVERNMENT channel for `ORG2`.
+In these cases it makes sense to have multiple MSPs and name them accordingly, e.g., `ORG2.MSP.NATIONAL` and `ORG2.MSP.GOVERNMENT`, reflecting the different membership roots of trust within `ORG2` in the NATIONAL sales channel compared to the GOVERNMENT channel.

 | ![MSP1](./IdentityandChainsofTrust.diagram.3.png) |
 | :---: |